Product DesignerPride FamilyLaunched

 Core Pages Build

-Created six pages with consistent navigation, hierarchy, and CTAs.
-Header/footer consistency, hero structure, spacing rhythm, button hierarchy.
+Created seven pages with consistent navigation, hierarchy, and CTAs.
+Header and footer consistency, hero structure, spacing rhythm, and button hierarchy built using the component system.

 OUTPUT